 As the bacteria grows, it forms a film on the teeth called plaque.
 When this plaque gradually hardens on the surface, it develops into tartar, which can spread beneath the gum line causing inflammation of the tissue surrounding your teeth.

-If you are experiencing tenderness or bleeding of the gums, loose teeth, or painful chewing, contact Dr. Lines and Dr. Anderson today to schedule a comprehensive exam for effective treatment of gum disease.
+If you are experiencing tenderness or bleeding of the gums, loose teeth, or painful chewing, please call our office.
+Schedule a comprehensive exam for effective treatment of gum disease.